Château Léoville Barton Saint-Julien 2018 - 2nd Grand Cru Classé

 About the wine:

 A superb bouquet characterized by both intensity and subtlety.
 It displays inviting notes of black berries, spices, and licorice.
-On the palate, the wine confirms the qualities of the bouquet.
-It creates an exceptional harmony between finesse, power, and length.
+On the palate, the wine lives up to the promise of its bouquet, creating an exceptional harmony of finesse, power, and length.
 The tannins are exceptionally delicate.
-Almost velvety, they possess the substance needed to ensure the wine’s future and harmonize with the acid structure.
+Almost velvety, they possess the substance needed to ensure the wine’s aging potential and harmonize with its acidity.
 A truly great Léoville Barton with an intense and lingering finish.
 2026–2053

 .00